 It returns the number of missing values in the specified list of numeric variables.
 Character values will be converted automatically if the argument value is missing.

-It counts the number of arguments that are missing in its argument list and works for both character and numeric variables without requiring character values to be converted to numeric.
+It counts the number of missing arguments in its argument list and works for the character and numeric variables without requiring character values to be converted to numeric.

 data test2;